lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

   What is the idea
   it affects everything
   So let's look at everything - walk thru second third order effects all over

+* second order
+do we ask novelists to estimate their deadlines for delivering each chapter? and expect the chapters in order?
+And we discuss scope and cost and quality

+Sometimes a business model demands it (charles dickens) - but

+- It's all about the data
+The old one about the factory that has steam engine spindle and then tries to make same electric engine. not till all distributed around did electrical revolution occur

+same for computers - why don't we have a

+The revolution is when the data in a company is arranged in a way it can be iterated over - all of it.
+A programmable company - a computable company

+No spreadsheets passed around, just data lakes and rivers and streams and tributaries

+But this means everyone is a coder - it means software literacy

+- project management
+* happy path, or measuring how many bricks on the happy oath we have walked along
+* risk management - identifying and budgeting for likely risks Agile is well structure for risk management - continuous delivery of working software (with comprehensive automated testing suite)  all the rest is bullshit

+* steering - handling the daily unidentifiable risks and escalating the ones we don't know about

+* heretical view : just don't outsource software development - it's like outsourcing your brain.
+Either buy an existing product (there is almost always an app for that - preferably open source so you can use your brain again) or develop it in house - it's either vital to you, or just buy a new one.

+Otherwise you are an investor in a start up - treat accordingly.  don't worry about pldetailed planning - invest in many

 - programmable company
   If everyone is literate what can change about the company? why is it different